jekyll/jekyll/docs/_docs/resources.md

 Jekyll’s growing use is producing a wide variety of tutorials, frameworks, extensions, examples, and other resources that can be very helpful.
 Below is a collection of links to some of the most popular Jekyll resources.

+#### Editors

+- [sublime-jekyll](https://github.com/23maverick23/sublime-jekyll): A Sublime Text package for Jekyll static sites.
+This package should help creating Jekyll sites and posts easier by providing access to key template tags and filters, as well as common completions and a current date/datetime command (for dating posts).
+You can install this package manually via GitHub, or via [Package Control](https://packagecontrol.io/packages/Jekyll).
+- [vim-jekyll](https://github.com/parkr/vim-jekyll): A vim plugin to generate new posts and run `jekyll build` all without leaving vim.
+- [markdown-writer](https://atom.io/packages/markdown-writer): An Atom package for Jekyll.
+It can create new posts/drafts, manage tags/categories, insert link/images and add many useful key mappings.
+- [Wordpress2Jekyll](https://wordpress.org/plugins/wp2jekyll/): A Wordpress plugin that allows you to use Wordpress as your editor and (automatically) export content in to Jekyll.
+WordPress2Jekyll attempts to marry these two systems together in order to make a site that can be easily managed from all devices.

 ### Useful Guides

 - [Jekyll Tips](http://jekyll.tips) is a set of resources created by [CloudCannon](https://cloudcannon.com) to help folks get up and running with Jekyll.
 They cover all skill levels, and even include some great video tutorials.